-When is the last time you had onion rings?
+When was the last time you had onion rings?
 If it was more than 5 minutes ago, a batch of crispy Air Fryer Onion Rings is in order!
+Thanks to a double dredge technique (and the magic of the air fryer), these onion rings are crunchy outside, nicely coated, and never soggy.

-With their powerful convection cooking power, air fryers (this is the one I own) create knockout copycats of foods that are usually fried, with only a tiny bit of oil.
+- It’s Better for You.
+These healthy onion rings are my lightened-up version of the beloved deep-fried treat.
+With their powerful convection cooking power, air fryers (this is the one I own) create knockout copycats of foods that are usually fried, like Air Fryer Pickles, Air Fryer Chicken Wings, and Air Fryer Mozzarella Sticks.

 How to Make Air Fryer Onion Rings

 - All-Purpose Flour.
-Creates a base layer for the breading.
 Starting with flour helps give the eggs something to stick to so they adhere.

 - Panko.
 Ultra crispy and less likely to end up soggy with oil, panko is my go-to for a perfect, crispy breading.